 “This is a conspiracy theory created to make you doubt the COVID-19 vaccine.
 The vaccine cannot shed or be passed from person to person.
 I know this vaccine is new and might feel overwhelming and scary.
 If you have questions, talk to your doctor instead of googling.
 Remember, as health care workers, we are devoting our careers and lives to promoting the health of our patients.
 We would not recommend anything we know to be harmful,” Dr. Kaufman says.

 When Should I See a Doctor About Irregular Period Symptoms?

-“If your period comes a few days earlier or a few days later than usual, it’s not usually concerning.
+“If your period comes a few days earlier or later than usual, it’s not usually concerning.
 Even having your period come a week late isn’t too uncommon.
 Some women might occasionally notice they skip a whole menstrual cycle and then resume regular monthly cycles again.
 These are rarely signs of something concerning or dangerous,” Dr. Hansen says.

 However, she suggests if you’re sexually active and your period is later than usual, you should take a pregnancy test as a precaution.
-It’s a good idea even if you’re using a form of birth control or if you or your partner has undergone surgical sterilization.
+It’s a good idea even if you’re using a form of birth control, or if you or your partner has undergone surgical sterilization.

 When is it Best to See the Doctor?

 Dr. Hansen and Dr. Kaufman says if your periods are consistently irregular, they’d recommend seeing your doctor or gynecologist.
 Here is what to watch for: